bluekeyboards/JMdict-spanish/README.md

-Github repository for the JMdict spanish translation project.
+Github repository for the JMdict Spanish translation project.
-If you'd like to collaborate, join the Transifex team (link) or email me (email).
+If you'd like to collaborate, join the [Transifex team](https://explore.transifex.com/jmdict-es/jmdict-es-translation/).